jenna-tb-ekwealor/academic-kickstart/content/research/blueprintearth/index.md

 ---
 title: Spatial phylogenetics in the Mojave National Preserve
-summary: In collaboration with non-profit Blueprint Earth, assessing the phyogenetic diversity of a unique region of the Mojave Desert
+summary: In collaboration with non-profit Blueprint Earth, an assessment of the phylogenetic diversity of a unique region of the Mojave Desert
 tags:
 #- *Syntrichia*
 - Biodiversity
 - Phylogenetics
+- Citizen Science

 # Optional external URL for project (replaces project detail page).
 external_link: ""